KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 Slightly more complex, yet no less declarative in nature.
 `+collision` and `-collision` become *options* in a set of decisions that `player-stuff` must perform.

+The lack of a return stack coupled with only a very shallow data stack forces strict structured-programming approaches to problem solutions, where you may enter a block of code at precisely one point, and you leave it at precisely one other point.
+Traditional Forth programming styles, used to their comfortable amounts of both return and data stack resources, simply don't apply to many MISC architectures.

 This now begs the question &mdash; how does one write reliable software productively on the Kestrel with acceptable levels of performance?
 Or, for that matter, any other MISC-based computing environment?